What to do about Worries

 (click on the graphic to download a pdf)

 Click here for a good video about how to use a worry tree

 Download a copy of Walt's Worry Workbook - our simple guide to managing your worries.

 For more about managing worries, our fabulous friends at WeHeartCBT have some brilliant information and ideas for young people and parents and carers.
 Check out their Managing Worry: Young Person's Factsheet

-Our Start Now Wellbeing Action Plan and Toolkit is full of things to do to help you manage your worries; distraction and calming ideas; and loads more...
+Our Start Now Wellbeing and Resilience Action Plan and Toolkit is full of things to do to help you manage your worries; distraction and calming ideas; and loads more...